DrJupiter/ML-OPS-FINAL-24/reports/README.md

 > *experiments.*
 > Answer:

-From the [cookiecutter template](https://github.com/SkafteNicki/mlops_template) we have filled out the project, tests, reports, and model folders.
+From the [cookiecutter template](https://github.com/SkafteNicki/mlops_template) we have filled out the folders for: project, tests, reports, and model.
 The project folder consists of data-handling code, in the data subfolder, our model handlings code in our model subfolder.
 Our model handling code consists of our model creation and model training files.
 We have removed the visualization code, as we deemed no visualizations other than WandB were needed.
 Additionally, we have removed the notebooks and docs folder because we did not use any notebooks or mkdocs in our project.
 We have added a FastAPI and Dockerfiles folder that contains code for running our FastAPI and building our Docker images.

-### Question 6
+### Question 6 [x]

 > **Did you implement any rules for code quality and format?
 Additionally, explain with your own words why these**
 > **concepts matters in larger projects.**